 Abstract

 The study was conducted with the aim of agricultural’s women perception towards climate change in Bundelkhand region.
-Based on the output of this study, the sample primarily consisted of women aged 26–35 years (36.25%), the majority of whom were married (88.75%), belonged to medium-sized families (46.25%), and had a moderate monthly income (53.75%).
+Based on the output of this study, the sample primarilyhad consisted of women aged 26–35 years (36.25%), the majority of whom were married (88.75%), belonged to medium-sized families (46.25%), and had a moderate monthly income (53.75%).
 Most participants had limited exposure to mass media (61.25%) and owned small landholdings (1–2 hectares) (65%), with 42.50%.
-A majority of women reported noticeable climate change effects, including rising temperatures, unpredictable weather patterns, reduced groundwater availability, altered plant nutrient content, delayed rainfall, increased drought frequency, and soil erosion.
+A majority of women reported having experienced noticeable climate change effects, including rising temperatures, unpredictable weather patterns, reduced groundwater availability, altered plant nutrient content, delayed rainfall, increased drought frequency, and soil erosion.
 Most respondents agree on the environmental and economic effects of climate change.
-Correlation analysis revealed that Family Size, Annual Income, Farming Experience, and Marital Status were strongly and significantly associated with perceptions of climate change (p < 0.001).
+Data were analysed using Correlation analysis which revealed that Family Size, Annual Income, Farming Experience, and Marital Status were strongly and significantly associated with perceptions of climate change (p < 0.001).
 Age, Education, and Mass Media Exposure also showed statistically significant with moderate correlations (p < 0.05).

 Key Words: Climate Variability, Socio economic variables, Women in agriculture